Aguilera9812/recursivemodel-vlc/README.md

 ## Installation

 Make sure have installed all libraries used in the python script.
-Once the script execution has finished, the power and delay for every ray  are in 'cir' folder as .csv files.
-In the 'report' folder are the graph of the channel impulse response for every reflection.

 ## Usage

 To run this recursive model you only need run the main_model.py.
+Once the script execution has finished, the power and delay for every ray  are in 'cir' folder as .csv files.
+In the 'report' folder are the graphs of the channel impulse response for every reflection.

 This model uses a set of parameters to define features of source, receiver and environment, as follows: